redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_register-cluster.md

 ### Examples

 ```
-# Register an OpenShift cluster with Red Hat Streams for Apache Kafka by selecting from a list of available clusters
+# Register an OpenShift cluster with Red Hatl OpenShift Streams for Apache Kafka by selecting from a list of available clusters
 rhoas dedicated register-cluster

-# Register an OpenShift cluster with Red Hat Streams for Apache Kafka by specifying the cluster ID
+# Register an OpenShift cluster with Red Hat OpenShift Streams for Apache Kafka by specifying the cluster ID
 rhoas dedicated register-cluster --cluster-id 1234-5678-90ab-cdef

 ```